Hay fever is caused by different allergens indoors or outside. It is not caused by an allergy to food.

-House dust contains numerous organic and inorganic compounds such as house dust mites, hair, smoke, dirt, fibres, mould spores, pollen grains, insects, mammalian dander (small scales from the skin or hair of pets), as well as secreta (such as saliva) and excreta (such as faeces) from insects, mites and pets.
+House dust contains substances including house dust mites, hair, smoke, dirt, fibres, mould spores, pollen grains, insects, the hair and skin of pets (called dander), as well as saliva and poo of insects, mites and pets.

-Of all of these compounds, house dust mites are the most widespread and are commonly found in mattresses, bed bases, pillows, carpets and upholstered furniture.
+House dust mites are one of the most common triggers for hay fever and they are very widespread in Australia.
+They are found in mattresses, bed bases, pillows, carpets and upholstered furniture.
 Although they are present all year round, their numbers usually peak during humid periods.
+There is no product that can completely remove house dust mites, but using dust mite covers, washing bedding in hot water, vacuuming and cleaning regularly and reducing humidity in the house will all help.

-Household pets, especially cats and dogs, are an important source of domestic allergens which are found in the animal’s fur and in house dust.
-The allergens can remain airborne for long periods of time, and people who are ‘allergic’ to these animals may also react to allergens from other animals such as horses, rabbits and guinea pigs.
+Many people are allergic to household pets, especially cats and dogs.
+Their allergens are found in the animal’s fur and in house dust and can remain in the air for long periods of time.
+People who are allergic to these animals may also react to allergens from other animals such as horses, rabbits and guinea pigs.

-Pollens are produced by trees, grasses, flowers and other plants to fertilise the female flower in order to reproduce that plant species.
-The type and number of pollens vary according to an area’s vegetation, geography, temperature and climate.
+Pollens are produced by trees, grasses, flowers and other plants.
+The pollen season varies depending on where you live, but it can last for months.
 The grass pollen season usually occurs between late September and Christmas in Australia, with most pollen in the air between 6am and noon.

 Most of the pollen that causes allergies is produced by airborne pollen from introduced northern hemisphere grasses, trees and weeds such as Pellitory weed, Paterson's Curse, Ragweed and Parthenium.